Richard Fiedler (SS-Brigadeführer): SS career and the Second World War

 In 1940, Fiedler joined the Waffen-SS reserves as an officer, and served until October 1943 with one interruption between December 1941 and September 1942.
 He served at first with a military police unit and then was deployed for brief periods on the eastern front with the 5th SS Panzer Division Wiking.

 On 1 October 1943, following the Italian armistice and the collapse of the Italian governorate of Montenegro, the area was occupied by German troops and Fiedler was appointed the SS and Police Leader (SSPF) for Montenegro.
-He would be the only holder of this post, and reported to the Higher SS and Police Leader (HSSPF) "Serbien," headquartered in Belgrade.
+He would be the only holder of this post, and reported to the Higher SS and Police Leader (HSSPF) "Serbien", headquartered in Belgrade.
 In this post, Fiedler commanded all SS personnel and police in his jurisdiction, including the Ordnungspolizei (Orpo; regular uniformed police), the SD (intelligence service) and the SiPo (security police), which included the Gestapo (secret police).
 While in command here, his duties mainly involved combating partisans.
 There were very few Jews living in Montenegro during the war and the Italian authorities had been generally lax in enforcing racial laws, not deporting them or expropriating their property.
 However, under Fiedler's tenure as SSPF, the Nazi security forces identified most of the remaining Jews in Montenegro and transferred them to several extermination camps by February 1944, where 28 of the country's 30 Jews and many who had taken refuge there from other areas of Yugoslavia perished.
-As a result of being wounded, Fiedler left his command on 20 October 1944, was hospitalized and returned to Germany.
+After being wounded, Fiedler left his command on 20 October 1944, was hospitalized and returned to Germany.
 In the final phase of the war in February 1945, he commanded a defensive force in Strasburg (today, Brodnica) in Pomerania and in the operational area of Army Group Vistula.